 Believe it or not, a jumpsuit can be incredibly flattering.
 Wearing one colour from head to toe makes you look taller and slimmer.
-I love the cap sleeves that give a little coverage and the crease down the front of the trousers which give the outfit a really classy feel.

 2. The next look is a skirt.
-(Worn in an up-to-date way)

 A skirt is a wonderful alternative to a party dress and the way to wear one this season is with a light knit.
 You will stay cosy and warm and the mix of textures make this an eclectic look.